 How much does it cost to study in America?
-If you are interested in studying in the United States, one of the most important things you need to consider is how much everything is going to cost.
-This essential guide breaks down the cost of every aspect of university life to make sure you have everything covered.
+If you are interested in studying in the United States, one of the most important things you need to consider is how much university is going to cost.
+This essential guide breaks down the cost of every aspect of university life in the US to make sure you have everything covered.

 Note that the prices and exchange rates are correct at the time of publication and may vary from those shown here.